Ok, so how do you wash your brand new Sundial shirt you ask?

 Once you’ve determined your chosen product is safe, apply it directly to the stain with your fingertips.
 Let it soak for 2 minutes, and rinse with cold water.

 Step 3: Hand Wash

 Now it’s time to roll up your sleeves!
 It’s best to wash your Sundial garments one at a time, to ensure everything goes smoothly.
 Hand wash your garment in cold water with a small amount of mild soap.
 Again, using the right product is key here to ensure you don’t damage your shirt.
-Use a mild soap, such as Forever New.
-Don’t be fooled by Woolite though, it’s not actually a mild soap!
-We don’t recommend it.
+Use something mild, such as Forever New.
+Just a few sprinkles of this organic, granular wash will be sufficient to wash your shirt!
+Don’t be fooled by Woolite though, it’s not actually a mild soap - we don’t recommend it.

 Avoid color bleeding with a few simple tips: use cold water, don’t soak or leave your shirt unattended while washing, and remove from the water promptly.
 Protect against further damage by avoiding abrasion: do not wring, rub or agitate your garment, and wash it inside-out if it has specialty items like rhinestones.

 Finish this step by rinsing out the soap thoroughly with cold water.